Pyrenees Coast to Coast - Cycling Tour

 What are the arrival and departure points?

-The arrival point is either Biarritz or San Sebastian.
+The arrival point is Biarritz or Bayonne.
 Biarritz has an international airport flying to a range of international destinations, as well as regular flights to Paris.
 It is also easily reached by rail from Paris.

-San Sebastian also has an airport, although it only serves domestic flights from Madrid and Barcelona.
+We are also able to transfer from San Sebastian if required.
+San Sebastian has an airport, although it currently only serves domestic flights from Madrid and Barcelona.
 However, it is well served by train, with regular services from Bilbao, Madrid and Barcelona.

 The departure point is either Perpignan or Girona.
-Perpignan has a small international airport, with flights to the UK, Ireland and Netherlands.
+Perpignan is generally the better option for the onward journey - it has an international airport, with flights to the UK, Ireland and Netherlands.
 It is also on the rail network, with high speed trains to Paris, Toulouse and Marseille.

 Girona (Spain) has a reasonably sized airport with international flights to a wide range of European destinations.
 It is a major hub of Ryanair, who offer low cost flights throughout the continent.